TIPS FOR TRAVELING

 Particularly in France, greeting the store clerk (Bonjour), asking if they speak English, apologize for not speaking French (particularly if you can master saying this in French!)
 Always say "please" - si vous plait - and you will usually find Parisians are very helpful, despite what you may have heard from other travelers.

 You will almost always get a better exchange rate upon arrival in the foreign country rather than trying to get funds before you leave.

-As a safety measure, keep some "untouchable" cash ($50-100) in reserve somewhere separate from your other money.
+As a safety measure, you might keep some "untouchable" cash/traveler's cheque ($50-100) in reserve somewhere separate from your other money.
 Use it only in case of an emergency.